boystrange/FairCheck/README.md

 ## List of claims

-Here is a list of claims made in the paper about the well- or ill-typing of some of the presented examples.
+Here is a list of claims made in the paper about the well- or ill-typing of the key examples presented in the paper.
 Each claim is discussed in detail in the corresponding section below.

 1. [The *acquirer-business-carrier* program in Example 4.1 is well typed